 JAN GRIGG BSc.
-P.G.C.E.
-MSc.
+PGCE Biology MSc.
 MINDFULNESS

 Director of Mindful Forces and Mindfulness Trainer and Mindfulness Supervisor